qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

   * Prioritize flow of certain information
   * Escalate high-value decisions quickly.
 Unfortunately most people miss the econmic information/models to make good decisions on this.

+### Use batch size to create options

+You don't know which paths are unproductive at beginning.
+Lean Startup with MVPS is an anti-fragile behaviour.
+Do MVP, shut down unproductive paths quickly.